 After completing the above steps, Control Panel and Settings app both will be disabled on your PC, and no user account on your computer can open it.

-If you would to give access to Control Panel and Settings app, repeat the above steps, and in step 3 above, select the Not Configured option.
+If you would to give access to Control Panel and Settings app, repeat the above steps, and in step 3 above, select the

 How to Restrict Access to Control Panel and Settings app in Windows 11 via Registry Editor?